A Beginner's Guide To Essential Oils

 An easy way to integrate aromatherapy into your everyday life is through diffusing.
 I turn to my diffuser for a multitude of reasons—when I want to use essential oils to reduce stress, set an ambience, support sleep, and increase alertness or motivation.

 Diffusion refers to a method of transmitting essential oils into the air within a specified area.
 Diffusing supports a multitude of goals, but it mainly serves two purposes: reducing air microbes and altering mood and emotion.
 Clinical research shows that diffused lemon essential oil is an affordable intervention that has a positive effect on test anxiety.
-Additionally, diffusing cinnamon, eucalyptus, and rosemary is an uplifting blend that also serves as a safe way to keep your home’s air germ-free.
+Additionally, diffusing cinnamon, eucalyptus, and rosemary is an uplifting blend.

 There are many diffusers on the market, but I recommend purchasing a jet style nebulizer made out of glass.
 If you can, avoid diffusers made from plastic that use water as a carrier.
 Not only are these diffusers harder to clean, but repeated use also leads to degradation as some essential oils eat away at plastic.